AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 ## Generating Artifacts for the new Application

+### This reference implementation gerenates Quarkus framework as the target application framework.

 5. Navigate to the **Moderization Workbench** tab.
 Select the newly created requirements file **<ALL>::system-requirements.txt** from the drop down and select **Generate data model and SQL** option from the second drop down.
 The system will invoke the LLM and display the generated output.
 Review the output for completeness and save it.
 ![App UI](./images/DatamodelandSQL.png)